 My website has an 's' on the end of 'http' in the website address bar in your browser.
 You might be able to see a green lock there depending on the browser you're using.
 The 's' is for 'secure'. https means your browser will talk with my website using encrypted messages all the time, even when you're 'just looking'.

-It is good practice, for a website which has a contact form to be a https website, so this website is.
+It is good practice, for a website which has a contact form to be a https website – so this website is.
 It means the contact form will be processed using secure methods.
-My advise, though, is always that you should never put anything personally identifiable into an email form other than your email address, which is unfortunately necessary if you want a reply.
+My advise is always: that you should never put anything personally identifiable into any email form other than your email address, no matter how 'secure' it appears to be.
+You email is unfortunately necessary if you want a reply.

 I collect contact information for my mailing list to enable me to let you know about new art, events or exhibitions I am involved in.
 You will have to actively choose to be on my mailing list, I do not sign people up automatically (I hate that myself, so I'm not about to do it to you!).
 You'll always be offered the opportunity to unsubscribe if you change your mind about having signed up.
 If you decide you prefer not to be contacted afterall, I will remove you from my mailing list.